survoai/humalect-docs/docs/07-Datasources/Overview.md

 ![create-datasource](./../../static/img/create-datasource.png)

-Follow these steps to create a new datastore:
+Follow these steps to create a new data store:

 ![create-mongo-datasource](./../../static/img/create-mongo-datasource.png)